-What is it like to be a grandparent?
+What it's like to be a grandparent

-This will vary from family to family.
+Being a grandparent will vary from family to family.
 It’s a good idea to think about how things might work in advance, and discuss this with the parents.
 Your relationship with your grandchildren might be affected by:

 - how close you live to your grandchildren

 - your relationship with your child

 - how much time you are able to give to being with your grandchildren